-1) Assuming you would like to run initial data searches on publically available social media information, you may want to consider remaining annonymous while considering case strategy and settlement options.
+1) Anonymity: Assuming you would like to run initial data searches on publicly available social media information, you may want to consider remaining anonymous while considering case strategy other options.
 Law firms and legal professionals themselves are not likely to have the expertise to search social media while ensuring anonymity.
 You must login to a personal (or business) account in order to perform searches on a social media platform.
 This alone draws many law firms towards third party collection services.
 If you wanted to collect social media ESI in-house, do you have someone at the firm familiar with each platform in a way that they can ensure their searches are private?
 If you are just browsing, make sure you don’t “like” someone’s photo from 3 years ago!
 If there is no one familiar with social media, you may have to hire a vendor just to run the initial searches for you and see if there is any potentially relevant information, and from which social media sites.

-2) Social media is always changing.
+2) Defensibility: Social media is always changing.
 By using a third-party vendor, you ensure valid and defensible social media preservation.

 Given new changes in social media privacy settings and other factors, social media is even more difficult to discover and collect.
 What are the chances that a particular platform contains relevant information?
 Although the collection aspects of social media data may require more unique solutions than traditional ESI, you can use the same high-level protocol.
 Take a look at the eDiscovery Checklist Manifesto for tips on identification, preservation, custodian interviews and collection.